nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 * 2e.
 The start time of the edited task is later than its deadline.

     * 2e1.
-ModuleBook 3.5 shows an error message.
+ModuleBook3.5 shows an error message.

       Use case resumes at step 2.